PellelNitram/xournalpp_htr/README.md

 ## Project description

 Taking handwritten notes digitally comes with many benefits but lacks searchability of your notes.
 Hence, there is a need to make your handwritten notes searchable.
-This process is called ["handwritten text recognition" (HTR)](https://en.wikipedia.org/wiki/Handwriting_recognition).
+This can be achieved with ["handwritten text recognition" (HTR)](https://en.wikipedia.org/wiki/Handwriting_recognition), which is the process of assigning searchable text to written strokes.

-While many commercial note taking apps feature great HTR systems to make your notes searchable, there is no such feature available in the open-source world that is privacy aware and keeps your data local.
+While many commercial note taking apps feature great HTR systems to make your notes searchable and there are a number of existing open-source implementations of various algorithms, there is no HTR feature available in an open-source note taking application that is privacy aware and processes your data locally.

 The purpose of this project is to change that!